Caring for a loved one can be physically, mentally, and emotionally draining.

 If you are caring for a loved one, you probably spend a lot of time together.
 It’s entirely natural for both of you to need a break from each other.

-Respite care means that you can spend time with other people, doing things that you need or want to do.
+Also, another humongous benefit of respite care means that you can spend time with other people, doing things that you need or want to do.
 It also allows your loved one to meet and interact with someone different, which can be a positive and refreshing experience.

 This time apart will help you both to feel re-energized and relieve any friction.